Jesse Ventura: Health

-Religion
+Religious beliefs

 In 1999, Ventura said during an NBC News interview that he was baptized a Lutheran; later, he said on The Joe Rogan Experience that he was an atheist.
 In a Playboy interview, Ventura said, "Organized religion is a sham and a crutch for weak-minded people who need strength in numbers.
 It tells people to go out and stick their noses in other people's business.
 I live by the golden rule: Treat others as you'd want them to treat you.
 The religious right wants to tell people how to live."
 In his 1999 bestselling memoir I Ain't Got Time to Bleed, Ventura responded to the controversy sparked by these remarks by elaborating on his views on religion:

 I'd like to clarify my comments published in Playboy about religious people being weak-minded.
 I didn't mean all religious people.
 I don't have any problem with the vast majority of religious folks.
 I count myself among them, more or less.
 But I believe because it makes sense to me, not because I think it can be proven.
 There are lots of people out there who think they know the truth about God and religion, but does anybody really know for sure?
 That's why the Founding Fathers built freedom of religious belief into the structure of this nation, so that everybody could make up their minds for themselves.
 But I do have a problem with the people who think they have some right to try to impose their beliefs on others.
 I hate what the fundamentalist fanatics are doing to our country.
 It seems as though, if everybody doesn't accept their version of reality, that somehow invalidates it for them.
 Everybody must believe the same things they do.
 That's what I find weak and destructive.

 In April 2011, Ventura said on The Howard Stern Show that he is an atheist and that his beliefs could disqualify him for office in the future: "I don't believe you can be an atheist and admit it and get elected in our country."
-In an October 2010 CNN interview, Ventura called religion the "root of all evil", adding, "you notice every war is fought over religion."
+In an October 2010 CNN interview, Ventura claimed religion was the "root of all evil", adding, "you notice every war is fought over religion."

 As governor, Ventura endorsed equal rights for religious minorities, as well as people who do not believe in God, by declaring July 4, 2002, "Indivisible Day".
 He inadvertently proclaimed October 13–19, 2002, "Christian Heritage Week" in Minnesota.